Are you Taking too Many Photos?

 Time

 The main complaint I hear from guests on safari is that taking more pictures would mean they’d have to spend more time looking through them afterwards.
 That’s certainly true, but they’re separate problems.
 If you think it takes too long to rate and edit your photos, you can simply change your workflow to become more efficient.
-For example, you could rate all your images in grid view in Lightroom rather than looking through them individually or find another ‘hack’ to save time.
+For example, you could rate all your images in grid view in Lightroom rather than looking through them individually or finding another ‘hack’ to save time.

 ‘Spray and Pray’